kencormack/pistar-lastqso/README.md

-      user.csv files, name of the active log file, TX and RX freqs, the hotspot's TCXO frequency and firmware version, CPU temp, the Modem's device node (port), the computer platform/model, the DMR and/or YSF Master servers, and the first 5 statically defined BrandMeister TalkGroups.
+      user.csv files, name of the active log file, TX and RX freqs, the hotspot's TCXO frequency and firmware version, CPU temp, the Modem's device node (port), the computer platform/model, the elapsed time since the script was launched, the system load averages for the last 1, 5, and 15 minutes, the DMR and/ or YSF Master servers, and the first 5 statically defined BrandMeister TalkGroups.

       By default, the use of "-t|--top" also provides a history of the last 5 QSOs observed.
 However, by specifying an integer